Length: SVL: 200-280mm, with the tail being equal to or slightly longer than the body length

 Tuatara are the sole surviving representatives of the order Sphenodontidae.
 Despite a close resemblance, tuatara are not lizards.
 Informally known as "living fossils", they are thought to have remained essentially unchanged for 150 million years.
 The tuatara is New Zealand's largest endemic reptile, reaching 200-280mm SVL (snout-vent-length).
-Until recently, two species of tuatara were recognised: Sphenodon punctatus (Northern tuatara) and Sphenodon guntheri (Cook Strait tuatara), however, taxonomic revision has recently synonymised them into a single species:S. punctatus.
+Until recently, two species of tuatara were recognised: Sphenodon punctatus (Northern tuatara) and Sphenodon guntheri (Brother's Island tuatara), however, taxonomic revision has recently synonymised them into a single species:S. punctatus.

 Tuatara are generally olive green to slate grey in colour, though may be reddish-orange brown or yellowish brown with a fine speckling across the body.
 Tuatara have relatively soft skin and undergo ecdysis (loss of skin) at least once a year, allowing the colouration to change over the animals lifetime.
 Tuatara are sexually dimorphic, with males being larger than females.
 A crest of spines runs along the length of the back and tail (tuatara means ‘peaks on back’ in Maori), and the crest is more pronounced in males.